 Pretty Links even goes through your old content and updates keywords with links, improving your link strategy and keyword effectiveness.
 Be sure to use the tools at your disposal to improve your SEO rankings!

 “People will do anything for those who encourage their dreams, justify their failures, allay their fears, confirm their suspicions, and help them throw rocks at their enemies.” – Blair Warren

-Even with the best copywriting skills, you have to know your customer pain points to make an impact with your writing.
+Even with the best copywriting skills, you have to know your customers' pain points to make an impact with your writing.
 Who (or what) is the enemy you're helping them conquer?
 How are your words aligning with what they need and want to hear?

-Ask yourself how your content helps to change potential customers' lives, and what their life will look like if they never touch your product.
+Ask yourself how your content helps to change customers' lives, and what their life will look like if they never touch your product.